eurekacoin/eurekacoin-chrome-wallet/README.md

 }
 ```

-### Refreshing your page when Qrypto is installed or updated
+### Refreshing your page when EurekaLite is installed or updated
-You will probably want to refresh your dapp webpage when Qrypto is installed or updated.
+You will probably want to refresh your dapp webpage when EurekaLite is installed or updated.
 This allows your dapp to rerun
-`window.postMessage({ message: { type: 'CONNECT_QRYPTO' }}, '*')`
+`window.postMessage({ message: { type: 'CONNECT_EUREKALITE' }}, '*')`
-which would have previously failed to do anything while Qrypto was not yet installed.
+which would have previously failed to do anything while EurekaLite was not yet installed.
-When Qrypto is installed or updated it will send all existing tabs an event message.
+When EurekaLite is installed or updated it will send all existing tabs an event message.
 To have that event message refresh your dapp, add the following event listener.

 ```
-function handleQryptoInstalledOrUpdated(event) {
+function handleEurekaLiteInstalledOrUpdated(event) {
-  if (event.data.message && event.data.message.type === 'QRYPTO_INSTALLED_OR_UPDATED') {
+  if (event.data.message && event.data.message.type === 'EUREKALITE_INSTALLED_OR_UPDATED') {
       // Refresh the page
       window.location.reload()
   }
 }
-window.addEventListener('message', handleQryptoInstalledOrUpdated, false);
+window.addEventListener('message', handleEurekaLiteInstalledOrUpdated, false);
 ```

-### Qrypto User Account Status - Login/Logout
+### EurekaLite User Account Status - Login/Logout
-After connecting Qrypto to your dapp, you can use an event listener to get notified of any changes to the user's account status(logging in/out, change in account balance).
+After connecting EurekaLite to your dapp, you can use an event listener to get notified of any changes to the user's account status(logging in/out, change in account balance).

 ```
-function handleQryptoAcctChanged(event) {
+function handleEurekaLiteAcctChanged(event) {
-  if (event.data.message && event.data.message.type === "QRYPTO_ACCOUNT_CHANGED") {
+  if (event.data.message && event.data.message.type === "EUREKALITE_ACCOUNT_CHANGED") {
   	if (event.data.message.payload.error){
   		// handle error
   	}
     console.log("account:", event.data.message.payload.account)
   }
 }
-window.addEventListener('message', handleQryptoAcctChanged, false);
+window.addEventListener('message', handleEurekaLiteAcctChanged, false);
 ```

-Note that `window.qrypto.account` will still get updated even if you don't set up this event listener; your Dapp just won't be notified of the changes.
+Note that `window.eurekalite.account` will still get updated even if you don't set up this event listener; your Dapp just won't be notified of the changes.

-### Using QryptoProvider
+### Using EurekaLiteProvider

-RPC calls can be directly made via `QryptoProvider` which is available to any webpage that connects to Qrypto.
+RPC calls can be directly made via `EurekaLiteProvider` which is available to any webpage that connects to EurekaLite.

-**Make sure that `window.qrypto.rpcProvider` is defined before using it.**
+**Make sure that `window.eurekalite.rpcProvider` is defined before using it.**

 ```
 // callcontract
 const contractAddress = 'a6dd0b0399dc6162cedde85ed50c6fa4a0dd44f1';
 const data = '06fdde03';
-window.qrypto.rpcProvider.rawCall(
+window.eurekalite.rpcProvider.rawCall(
   'callcontract',
   [contractAddress, data]
 ).then((res) => console.log(res));